-There are some destinations which have just become too popular – whether it’s big cities like Venice, Paris, Dubrovnik and Amsterdam or famous sites like the Cinque Terre, Machu Picchu and the Isle of Skye.
-Venice gets 26 million visitors a year when its population is only 265,000, so there’s no way the city can absorb that many people.
-When there are queues of people waiting to reach the summit of Mount Everest you know things are out of control.
+There are some destinations which are just too popular – whether it’s big cities like Venice, Paris, Dubrovnik and Amsterdam or famous sites like the Cinque Terre, Machu Picchu and the Isle of Skye.
+Venice had 26 million visitors a year with a resident population of only 265,000 – there’s no way the city can absorb that many people.
+When queues of people are waiting to reach the summit of Mount Everest you know things are out of control.

 Look beyond the obvious destinations too – think Albania instead of Greece or the Faroe Islands instead of Iceland.
 Try smaller cities or rural destinations outside of the major cities.
 People tend to be pretty lazy and stick to places close to airports and easy to get to, so if you have to add on a ferry trip or train ride chances are the destination will be less touristy.

-And although I’d steer clear of war zones or places with human rights violations, don’t discount places that have had trouble in the past.
-Back when I first visited Thailand, Cambodia was practically a no-go area, but now it’s a mainstream destination.
-Places like Egypt and Tunisia were badly hit by a fall in tourism after recent troubles but are considered safe to visit again.
+And although I’d steer clear of war zones or places with human rights violations, don’t discount places which have had trouble in the past.
+When I first visited Thailand, Cambodia was a no-go area, but now it’s a mainstream destination.
+Tourism in places like Egypt and Tunisia was badly hit after recent troubles but they’re considered safe to visit again.

 AirBnB is a difficult one – on one hand it’s a way to rent directly from local people.
-But in some cities whole areas have been bought up to rent to tourists and local residents can’t afford to live there now – there have been protests about it in Barcelona and New York.
-If I use AirBnB I try to rent from individual owners rather than companies owning multiple properties.
+But in some cities whole areas have been bought up to rent to tourists and locals can’t afford to live there now – there have been protests about it in Barcelona and New York.
+If I use AirBnB I try to rent from individual owners rather than companies with multiple properties.

 Flights are a major contributor to climate change.
-I much prefer train travel so don’t need an excuse to ditch the plane, but if you can’t then you can pay a bit extra to offset the carbon emissions produced by your flight.
+I much prefer train travel so don’t need an excuse to ditch the plane, but if you can’t then there’s the option of offsetting carbon emissions produced by your flight.
 Travel by public transport rather than renting a car if possible.
-And think about the things you buy when you’re in a destination too – in places like the Seychelles imported food might have been flown in from halfway around the world.
+And think about things you buy when you’re in a destination too – in places like the Seychelles imported food might have been flown in from halfway around the world.

 Sustainability isn’t just about the environment, it’s also about being aware of the impact we have on a destination’s culture.
-Everyone has horror stories about seeing semi-dressed women in Muslim countries or drunken stag dos in Eastern Europe.
-Contact with tourists – introducing different behaviours, alcohol, drugs and crime – can change the whole culture of a place.
+Everyone has horror stories of seeing semi-dressed women in Muslim countries or drunken stag dos in Eastern Europe.
+Contact with tourists – introducing different behaviours, alcohol, drugs and crime – can change a place’s whole culture.